-‘Don’t count us out’: Senators see bipartisan support for gun background checks in wake of mass shootings
+Senators see possibility of bipartisan support for gun background checks in wake of mass shootings

 On Friday, Biden said he is considering executive orders that would limit access to imported weapons and guns produced on 3-D printers.

 “We’re looking at that right now,” Biden told reporters.
-“We’re looking at what kind of authority I have relative to imported weapons as well as whether or not I have the authority to — these new weapons that are being made by 3-D equipment that aren’t registered as guns at all.
+“We’re looking at what kind of authority I have relative to imported weapons, as well as whether or not I have any authority to — these new weapons that are being made by 3-D equipment that aren’t registered as guns at all.
 There may be some latitude there as well.”

+The shootings in Georgia in particular ignited outrage over what should and shouldn’t be considered a hate crime and highlighted the increase in anti-Asian harassment and attacks since the pandemic started.
+But lawmakers and advocates in the Asian American community have said those conversations are not mutually exclusive from ones about gun-control legislation.

+“This guy is able to get a gun, and on the very same day go on a shooting rampage?”
+Georgia state Rep. Sam Park (D) said last week.
+“That can’t be the society that we live in.”

+Rep. Al Green (D-Tex.), who joined the delegation on Sunday, said it was imperative to act on gun reform while Democrats controlled the House, Senate and the presidency.

+“We must do something about gun violence.
+If we don’t, we won’t be able to explain that it was hard, that it was difficult and that we only had one vote possibility,” Green said.
+“We have to do something about it or history will not be kind to us and the voters may not be kind to us as well.
+We have to do something.”

 The debate over gun control has become enmeshed in discussions among Democrats about whether to overhaul the Senate filibuster, which for years has been used by both parties to block or stall legislation.
-Some Democrats have pushed to eliminate the filibuster for voting-rights legislation, arguing that Congress must act to counter efforts in Republican-controlled state legislatures across the nation to limit access to the polls.
+Some Democrats have pushed to eliminate the filibuster for voting rights legislation, arguing that Congress must act to counter efforts in Republican-controlled state legislatures across the nation to limit access to the polls.

 On Sunday, Murphy said Republican compromise on gun issues could prove the Senate can still function without drastic changes to the rules.

-“Republicans have to argue, as a means of defending the current rules, that the Senate can still work under the 60-vote requirement,” Murphy said, adding: “Here’s their opportunity — an issue which has 90-percent support, which doesn’t require them to shift their position, their current position, to a herculean level.
+“Republicans have to argue, as a means of defending the current rules, that the Senate can still work under the 60-vote requirement,” Murphy said, adding: “Here’s their opportunity — an issue which has 90 percent support, which doesn’t require them to shift their position, their current position, to a herculean level.
 They can help us pass an expansion of background checks and prove to Democrats and the country that the Senate can work at a 60-vote threshold.”

-Meanwhile, Sen. Lindsey Graham (R-S.C.) challenged Democrats to pursue Biden’s call to enact a ban on semiautomatic rifles known as assault weapons.
+Meanwhile, Sen. Lindsey O. Graham (R-S.C.) challenged Democrats to pursue Biden’s call to enact a ban on semiautomatic rifles known as assault weapons.

-“It won’t get 50 votes, much less 60,” Graham predicted on “Fox News Sunday,” offering an oft-mentioned personal rationale for permitting sales of AR-15s and other popular, assault-style firearms.
+“It won’t get 50 votes, much less 60,” Graham predicted on “Fox News Sunday,” offering an oft-mentioned personal rationale for permitting sales of AR-15s and other popular assault-style firearms.

 “I own an AR-15,” Graham said.
 “If there’s a natural disaster in South Carolina where the cops can’t protect my neighborhood, my house will be the last one that the gang will come to, because I can defend myself.”